-Stand holding dumbbells, then curl them up until your forearms are parallel with the ground.
+Stand holding your adjustable dumbbells, then curl them up until your forearms are parallel with the ground.

 This is your starting position, and yes, there’s already tension on your biceps that will build as the set goes on.

-Now lower the dumbbell on the left and do a complete curl rep while maintaining the squeeze on the right arm.
+Now lower the dumbbell on the left and do a complete curl rep while maintaining the hold on the right arm.
 Repeat on the other side.

 Do 3 sets of 8-10 reps per arm.